-The Radiological Emergency Preparedness Program provides first responders and volunteers radiological training and support to protect the health and safety of the general public and the environment. assists federal, state, tribal and local agencies in the response to events involving the release of radiological materials in the environment.
+The Radiological Emergency Preparedness Program provides first responders and volunteers with radiological training and support to protect the health and safety of the general public and the environment. assists federal, state, tribal and local agencies in the response to events involving the release of radiological materials in the environment.
 The Radiological Emergency Preparedness Program is uniquely qualified to be an integral partner in the success of the state of Mississippi’s Domestic Radiological Preparedness Program.

 This program provides radiological emergency response training to state, tribal, and local agencies through the Radiological Emergency Preparedness Program, Waste Isolation Pilot Program and Modular Emergency Response Radiological Transportation Training Program.
 The Radiological Emergency Preparedness Program accomplishes this by coordinating and conducting outreach activities with other federal agencies and state, local and tribal governments to the degree practical.
 This includes initial interface with these entities for joint participation in training, drills, exercises, and support for domestic preparedness.